spryce/une-llm-coding-challenge/README.md

 `AI response: Your favourite colour is red.`

-The system can handle multiple users.
-To test this from your local machine; Open a tab *in a different browser* and navigate to `http://127.0.0.1:5000/`.
-Test with similar prompts:
+The system can handle multiple unique users, but we haven't developed authentication for users yet.
+To test unique sessions from your local machine:
+- Open a tab *in a different browser* and navigate to `http://127.0.0.1:5000/`.
+- Test with similar prompts

-User 2 prompts (from a different browser):
+User 2 prompts (from a different browser e.g. Chrome vs Firefox):

 1. My favourite colour is blue.
 2. What is my favourite colour?